e40/pubpics/readme.txt

 - Allegro CL 7.0 Enterprise.  `pubpics' is written in Allegro Common Lisp.
-It's less than 1000 source lines of code, and does an amazing amount for the size.
+It's less than 1000 source lines of code, and does an amazing amount for this few lines of source.

   See http://www.franz.com for more information.

 - ImageMagick, a set of image manipulation programs.  `pubpics' has been tested with version 5.2.7 on Linux and 5.4.9 on Windows.
 Other later versions probably work, but I'm pretty sure ones earlier than 5.2.7 have problems.
+It has been tested with 6.0.4 on Windows (with Cygwin) and 6.2.4 on Linux.

   See http://www.imagemagick.org for more information.